le très mauvais goût des hydrolysats les rendait difficilement utilisables dans les protéines en poudre.

 exposed and therefore hydrolysate bitterness generally increases

-.
+with increasing hydrolysis.
 The ‘Q-rule’ devised by Ney (1971)

 established a quantitative relationship between the amino acid